cv21rgt/OpenCV-CPP-Tutorial/README.md

 ## Other relevant information

 :memo: As we go through each tutorial, you will notice that we will create our own functions to perform certain tasks relevant to computer vision projects.
 We will try to generalize these functions as much as possible - sometimes making use of templates - so that they can be used in a variety of scenarios.
 To save us time in future, we will use this opportunity to create our own library with these functions.
 That way you can incorporate this library in your own computer vision projects.
-To keep things simple I will use a single header file.
-I am naming my library `utility_functions.h` and will have the directory structure **UtilityFunctions\include\utility_functions.h**.
+The header and source files will have the directory structure **../include/UtilityFunctions/utility_functions.h** and **../src/UtilityFunctions/utility_functions.cpp**, respectively.
 Within the file, I will use namespaces to give the code a bit of structure - which will make it easier to look for functions within the file.
 You can opt to use a different structure if you want.
+The main namespace is `CPP_CV`.
+There will be other namespaces within this namespace e.g. `General` - for functions that apply to any computer vision function.
+You then access functions in `General` as `CPP_CV::General::function_name()`.

 ## Author